Xunnamius/project-utils/README.md

 }
 ```

-If you're pushing to GitHub and using GitHub Actions, you can set up CI/CD and
+If you're pushing to GitHub and using GitHub Actions, you can optionally set up
-Dependabot for your project using Projector's [GitHub Action][50].
+CI/CD for your project using Projector's [GitHub Action][50].

 Finally, you can optionally setup [advanced concurrent task pipelines and
 caching][75], if desired.